Evan-Coleman/Navius/workspace_migration/roadmap/40-workspace-migration.md

 - The API Consistency Review has been successfully completed with the creation of OpenAPI specifications for all endpoints
 - All API controllers now follow consistent patterns for error handling, pagination, and documentation
 - Performance testing has shown promising results with a 15% improvement in response times
+- **PROGRESS UPDATE:** Code Migration Finalization is underway with 25% completion.
+The final directory structure has been created and the main application skeleton is being implemented.
 - **CRITICAL OVERSIGHT:** We identified that while we've prepared the new workspace structure, we haven't completed the actual migration by removing the old `/src` folder and updating `main.rs` - this is being addressed as Phase 4.5